 Paris in November is calm, and if you don’t like the crowds or waiting in line to visit museums or monuments, this is definitely the best month to come!

-The 11th of November (the Armistice of the WWI) is also a holiday in France.
-This year the 11th of November falls on Wednesday and some people may take a couple of days off for the last mini-holiday in France or abroad before the Christmas holiday.
+The 11th of November (the Armistice of WWI) is also a holiday in France.
+This year the 11th of November falls on Wednesday, and some people may take a couple of days off for the last mini-holiday in France or abroad before the Christmas holiday.

 If you decide to visit Paris in November during one of these two weekends, start booking things right now, especially if you need train tickets from /to Paris.